Investor opposition to U.S. CEO pay at its highest ever -report

 In most years, “investors almost uniformly reject those changes because you’re completely disrupting the link between pay and performance,” Johnson said.

-Pay plans at companies that underperformed financially, such as Phillips 66 (PSX.N) and Walgreens Boots Alliance Inc (WBA.O), were also rejected by investors, Johnson said.
+Pay plans at companies that underperformed financially, such as Phillips 66 and Walgreens Boots Alliance Inc, were also rejected by investors, Johnson said.

 ISS Corporate Solutions found that automobile and auto part makers, real estate firms and technology hardware and equipment companies changed pay the most during the year compared to other industries.